 Psychologist Dr Lindsay Joyce suggests evidence-based strategies to build wellbeing recovery into your school day; helping to boost your happiness and create a more effective learning environment for students at the start of the academic year and beyond.

 Hopefully you’re returning to school feeling the ‘recovery system’ benefits of the summer holidays; associated with calm, safety and kindness, this system should mean that you feel happier and more relaxed.
-You can read more about the brilliant recovery system in my previous article.
+You can read more about the brilliant recovery system in my previous article – After the promise of summer: how to avoid feeling let down.

 But, September has arrived and it’s likely to bring with it increased stress.
 Research shows that the restorative benefits of a holiday only last for a couple of weeks – up to four weeks if you practise recovery every day – after that it can feel like the holiday never happened.
 Yet, as I’ve explained before, stress itself is not bad.